GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 Step 4: Personnel Nomination

-Nominate field and collation personnel, where applicable.
+Nominate field and collation staff (if applicable).

-Step 5: Submit Application
+Step 5: Submit

 Independent National Electoral Commission (INEC)

-INEC: Making Your Vote Count… Consolidating Our Democracy
+INEC: Making your vote count… Consolidating our Democracy